 - " Placement of site notices announcing the BA Process at visible points along the boundary of the project site, in accordance with the requirements of the EIA Regulations.
-Site Notices were place along the R545 and at the Kriel Power Station Reception.
-Photographs and the GPS coordinates of the site notices are contained in Appendix C2. - " Placement of advertisements announcing the BA Process for the project and inviting members of the public to register themselves as I&APs on the project database and announcing the availability of, and inviting comment on, the Basic Assessment Report have been placed in the Witbank News on 18 January 2019 at the commencement of the 30-day review period.
+Site Notices were placed along the R545 and at the Kriel Power Station Reception.
+Photographs and the GPS coordinates of the site notices are contained in Appendix C2. - " Placement of advertisements announcing the BA Process for the project and inviting members of the public to register themselves as I&APs on the project database and announcing the availability of, and inviting comment on, the Basic Assessment Report was placed in the Witbank News newspaper on 18 January 2019 at the commencement of the 30-day review period.
 The tear sheet of the newspaper advert is contained in Appendix C2. - " BA process notification letters announcing the BA process, notifying organs of state, potentially affected and neighbouring landowners, as well as stakeholders/I&APs of the Kriel Power Station Lime Plant Upgrade and inviting I&APs to register on the project's database, were distributed via email and registered post on 1 November 2018.
-The evidence of the distribution of the process notification letters is contained in Appendix C1. - " The availability of the Basic Assessment Report for review has been made available for review by I&APs for a 30-day review period for 18 January 2019 to 18 February 2019.
+The evidence of the distribution of the process notification letters is contained in Appendix C1. - The draft Basic Assessment Report was made available for a 30-day public review period from 18 January 2019 to 18 February 2019.
+Comments following the public review period are included in Appendix C8 of this final basic assessment report.
+Furthermore, the Competent Authority, the DEA as represented by the Case Officer, Mr. JJ Mpelane had no comments on the proposed development (refer to Appendix C4). - " The availability of the Basic Assessment Report for review has been made available for review by I&APs for a 30-day review period for 18 January 2019 to 18 February 2019. - " Focus Group Meetings for eMalahleni Local Municipality's authorities and Landowner's adjacent to the Kriel Power Station.
+A signed register and minutes of both meetings are appended in this final BA Report as Appendix C7.